DorianDepriester/OptiPRISMS/Readme.md

     - a macroscopic tensile curve (strain-stress values as a CSV file),
 	- SEM-DIC displacement measurements, stored as tabular data.

-The latter must be formated as column data, in this order:
+The latter must be formatted as column data, in this order:
 1. x coordinates of DIC points where DIC measurements are performed,
 2. y coordinates of DIC points where DIC measurements are performed,
 3. x displacements at 1st step,
-3. y displacements at 1st step,
+4. y displacements at 1st step,
-4. correlation coefficients at 1st step,
+5. correlation coefficients at 1st step,
-5. x displacements at 2nd step,
+6. x displacements at 2nd step,
-6. y displacements at 2nd step,
+7. y displacements at 2nd step,
-7. correlation coefficients at 2nd step
+8. correlation coefficients at 2nd step

 and so on.

 ## Step-by-step method to run optimization

 1. Check out the template files (under the eponymous folder) and give a proper name to every parameter you want to optimize.
 These names must be precessed by a "$" symbol (e.g. "$a" instead of "a").
-2. Be sure that common parameters (e.g. path to mesh file, time increement, etc.) in template files fit with your needs.
+2. Be sure that common parameters (e.g. path to mesh file, time increment, etc.) in template files fit with your needs.
 3. Edit the [configuration file] to tune optimization-related parameters.
 4. With Python3, run the ``OptiPRISMS`` function.
 E.g.:
 ````